l-aldarondo/Election_Analysis/README.md

 An analysis of election results using python to read in a csv file and provide the following deliverables:

 * The election results printed to the command line (Fig 1.2).
-* The election results are saved to a Text file (Fig 1.3).
+* The election results saved to a Text file (Fig 1.3).
 * A written Analysis of the election Audit.

 ### Overview of Election Audit